m-remis/spring-user-posts-management-service/README.md

 ```
 mvn clean install
 ```

-Tests run in "test" profile and use in memory H2 db.
+Tests run in "test" profile and use in memory H2 db together with flyway
-This project uses simple in memory H2 database with initial SQL script for schema creation for tests

 ### How to start:

 Start dependencies in docker (this will start PostgreSQL container required to run this application, alternatively you can use your already running instance / container, just make sure to change application-dev.yml, app will create it's own schema)

 ```
 docker-compose up -d
 ```

-start application in dev profile
+Start application in dev profile

 ```
 java -jar -Dspring.profiles.active=dev user-posts-management-service\target\user-posts-management-service-0.0.1-SNAPSHOT.jar
 ```

 ### Swagger UI:

-This project uses OpenAPI 3.0.3 for documentation
+This project uses OpenAPI for documentation

-Swagger UI can be found under:
+Swagger UI can be found under

 ```
 {server-url}/api/user-posts-service/swagger-ui/index.html